 Each outstanding share of the Company's common stock is associated with 4/9th (or approximately 44%) of a Right.
 Each Right, when exercisable, entitles the holder to purchase 1/1,000th of a share of Preferred Stock at an exercise price of \$90.
-This is equivalent to each outstanding share of the Company's common stock being associated with the purchase of 1/2,250th of a share of Preferred Stock at an exercise price of \$90.
-Each 1/1,000th of a share of Preferred Stock will be entitled to a dividend equal to the greater of \$.01 or the dividend declared on each share of common stock, and will be entitled to 1/1,000th of a vote, voting together with the shares of common stock.
+This is equivalent to each outstanding share of the Company's common stock being associated with the purchase of 1/2,250th of a share of Preferred Stock will be entitled to a dividend equal to the greater of \$.01 or the dividend declared on each share of common stock, and will be entitled to 1/1,000th of a vote, voting together with the shares of common stock.
 The Rights will be exercisable only if, without the Company's prior consent, a person or group of persons acquires or announces the intention to acquire 20% or more of the Company's common stock.
 If the Company is acquired through a merger or other business combination transaction, each Right will entitle the holder to purchase \$180 worth of the surviving company's common stock for \$90.
-Additionally, if someone acquires 20% or more of the Company's common stock, each Right not owned by the 20% or greater shareholder would permit the holder to purchase \$180 worth of the Company's common stock in lieu of a stock for \$90.
-The Rights are redeemable, at the option of the Company, at \$.02 per Right at any time until ten days after someone acquires 20% or more of the common stock in lieu of a purchase of Preferred Stock.
+Additionally, if someone acquires 20% or more of the Company's common stock, each Right not owned by the 20% or greater shareholder would permit the holder to purchase \$180 worth of the Company's common stock acquires 20% or more of the Rights are redeemable, at the option of the Company, at \$.02 per Right at any time until ten days after someone acquires 20% or more of the common stock in lieu of a purchase of Preferred Stock.
 The Rights expire April 15, 2009.